wprender/cloudbreak-docs/docs/aws.md

 modifications.**
 There is no automatic way to modify an exported blueprint and make it instantly usable in Cloudbreak, the modifications have to be done manually.
-When the blueprint is exported some configurations are hardcoded for example domain names, memory configurations..etc. that won't be applicable to the Cloudbreak cluster.
+When the blueprint is exported some configurations are hardcoded for example domain names, memory configurations...etc. that won't be applicable to the Cloudbreak cluster.

 **Cluster customization**